Sunc4127/cloud_revision/Part1 Parallel Computing.md

 5. Topology doesn't change
 6. There is one administrator
 7. Transport cost is zero
-8. The netowrk is homogeneous
+8. The network is homogeneous
-9. The time is _ubiquitous_ (Because there is no global time)
+9. The time is _ubiquitous_ (普遍存在的）(Because there is no global time)

 ### Distributed System Challenges